Sweden still not in lockdown

-A relaxed Sweden sees parks and restaurants still busy despite daily rise in deaths
+A relaxed Sweden sees parks and restaurants still busy despite daily rise in Covid-19 deaths

 Sweden's parks, bars and restaurants remain busy despite the nation's death toll rising during the ongoing coronavirus pandemic.